nickcharles/Spool/README.md

 Spool is a lightweight and modular string manipulation library for C++.
 It seeks to replicate the greater string functionality provided by languages such as Java and Python.
 Stop wasting time rewriting the same old string functions for every new project.

-### Lightweight

-With the full Spool library weighing in at just over 300 lines, you get exactly what you need, and that's it.

-### Modular

-Only need one or two functions?
-Take them.
-Spool was built with this in mind, so every function is written entirely independent from the rest of the library.

 ### Documentation

 #### sp_contains()